27.3 — Exceptions, functions, and stack unwinding

 Because D() doesn’t handle the exception itself, its callers (the functions up the call stack) are checked to see if one of them can handle the exception.
 Function C() doesn’t handle any exceptions, so no match is found there.

-Function B() has a two try blocks.
+Function B() has two separate try blocks.
 The try block containing the call to C() has a handler for exceptions of type double, but that does not match our exception of type int (and exceptions do not do type conversion), so no match is found.
 The empty try block does have an exception handler for exceptions of type int, but this catch block is not considered a match because the call to C() is not within the associated try block.

 A() also has a try block, and the call to B() is within it, so the program looks to see if there is a catch handler for int exceptions.
 There is!
 Consequently, A() handles the exception, and prints “A caught int exception”.